pavlovtech/WebReaper/README.md

 ### Persist the progress locally

-If you want to persist the vistited links and job queue locally, so that you can start crawling where you left off you can use the following code:
+If you want to persist the vistited links and job queue locally, so that you can start crawling where you left off you can use ScheduleWithTextFile and TrackVisitedLinksInFile methods:

 var engine = new EngineBuilder("rutracker")
             .WithLogger(logger)